mgpavlov/OnlineGroceryStore-Application/README.md

 * Upon creation, the Status of a Order should be set to Pending.
 * Upon creation, the Issued On Date of a Order should be set to current date.
 #### Pending Packages
 A Pending Order, can be Shipped by an Administrator, by clicking on the [Ship] button from the Pending Orders Page.
-At that moment the Order Status becomes "Shipped" and the Status Date is to be set to a current date.
+At that moment the Order Status becomes "Shipped" and the Status Date (Shipped On) is to be set to a current date.
 * All Pending Orders are presented on the Pending Orders Page.
 * A User can view his Pending Orders on his My Orders Page in the Pending rectangular block.
 * A User can view details about each one of his Pending Orders from his My Orders Page, by clicking on the [Details] button.
 #### Shipped Packages
 A Shipped Package, can be Delivered by an Administrator, by clicking on the [Deliver] button from the Shipped Packages Page.
-At that moment the Package Status becomes "Delivered".
+At that moment the Package Status becomes "Delivered" and the Status Date (Delivered On) is to be set to a current date.
 * All Shipped Packages are presented on the Shipped Packages Page.
 * A User can view his Shipped Packages on his Index Page in the Shipped rectangular block.
 * A User can view details about each one of his Shipped Packages from his Index Page, by clicking on the [Details] button.